roguewatt/via-framework/README.md

 For a regular half-hourly schedule where labels are issued immediately at their Valid Times:

-`Latest Training Sample As-of Time = Cutoff − Maximum Horizon × 30 minutes`
+`Latest Training Sample As-of Time = Cutoff − Maximum Forecast Period`

 This is a special case.
 For delayed labels or irregular forecast-period mappings, use the actual label-completeness rule: